 Different regions within the UK have been allocated varying levels of funding, with less developed areas (particularly in West Wales and the South West of England) receiving more per person than other areas.
 The largest single allocation of 2014-2020 ESI funding in England is for the National Offender Management Service (NOMS) to fund activities that support the reintegration of prisoners back into the work force.
 53% of the cost of this £247 million project will be funded by the ESF, with the remainder met through national co-financing.

-The European Agricultural Guarantee Fund (EAGF) is the primary financial mechanism used for the implementation of the EU’s Commons Agricultural Policy (CAP).
-The EAGF consists of direct payments and market measures to support the agricultural sector and the UK has been allocated €22.5 billion for the period 2014-20.
+The European Agricultural Guarantee Fund (EAGF) is the primary financial mechanism used for the implementation of the EU’s Common Agricultural Policy (CAP).
+The EAGF consists of direct payments to farmers to stabilise their revenues and market measures to tackle specific market situations, and the UK has been allocated €22.5 billion for the period 2014-20.

 Commons Briefing papers CBP-7847

 Author: Philip Brien